MechamJonathan/gemini-ai-agent/README.md

 # AI Agent (Toy Claude Code)

 A simple AI-powered coding agent built with Python and Google’s free Gemini API.
-Inspired by tools like Cursor and Claude Code, this project demonstrates how a custom AI agent can automate coding tasks by reading, editing, and running code
+Inspired by tools like Cursor and Claude Code.

 ## What does the Agent Do?
 This program is a CLI tool that accepts a coding task and works toward completing it by calling a set of predefined functions.